lharries/harries.co/content/blog/mvp-hipaa-compliance/index.md

 ### Building your own systems

 Handling PHI with your own built systems adds significant complexity to be HIPAA compliant: audit logs, 3rd party audits, vulnerability scanning, etc. This can be partially abstracted using [Heroku Shield](https://www.heroku.com/shield) or [Aptible Deploy](https://www.aptible.com/deploy/).
-But, if you can, try and launch you MVP without PHI touching your servers as described above (insert link).
+But, if you can, try and your MVP without PHI touching your servers as described above (insert link).

 ## The Business Associate Agreement (BAA)